simplyshravan/Advance-Regression-Assignment/README.md

 ## Conclusions
-Below are 5 attributes which highly affect the demand of shared bikes.
+Below are 5 attributes which highly affect the house price.
 1. 1stFlrSF (First Floor square feet)
 2. 2ndFlrSF (Second floor square feet )
 3. OverallCond  (Rates the overall condition of the house)